Pedro Pablo Errázuriz: Political career

 In 1990s, he worked in various local and international subsidiaries of the generator Endesa, from where he was sent to LANChile, at the request of then senator Sebastián Piñera, who was one of the airline's controlling shareholders.
 As an executive of this company, he separated the business areas in cargo and passenger transport, process that incidentally allowed modernizing and making the ticket acquisition system more flexible.
 Later, he was appointed as the LAN Express general manager and also as vice-president of corporate planning.

 In 2006, Errázuriz joined the Essbio utility, where first he was general manager and later president, as well as Esval.
 In this last position, he was a direct interlocutor of various ministers of Piñera after the earthquake of February 27, 2010, which caused serious damage to the company's drinking water production and distribution systems in the company Biobío Region.

-In early 2011, he assumed Minister of Transport and Telecommunications during Piñera's first government.
+In early 2011, he assumed as Minister of Transport and Telecommunications during Piñera's first government.
 During his spell number portability was implemented and the start of the process of collection's end for long-distance calls into the country.

 At the end of 2013, he joined Evolución Politica (Evópoli), a conservative-liberal and centre-right party, as a director.
 On 8 April 2014, he joined the National Urban Development Council, created by Socialist President Michelle Bachelet (centre-left).

 In May 2018, he was appointed as the president of Empresa de Ferrocarriles del Estado (EFE), within the framework of the second government of Piñera.